Takeaways from the first general election debate in the NYC mayoral race

 Much of the two hours on stage centered on Mamdani, the 33-year-old democratic socialist and clear front-runner in the polls.
 But there were so many back-and-forths that Curtis Sliwa, the Republican nominee, started an answer just 15 minutes into the event by saying: “First of all, there’s high levels of testosterone in this room.”

-Mamdani didn’t answer exactly how he would afford his signature policies of freezing increases on rent-controlled apartments and making buses free, or how to square past comments on the police and Israel that he says don’t represent his current views.
+Mamdani didn’t answer exactly how he would afford his signature policies of freezing increases on rent-controlled apartments and making buses free, or how to square past comments on the police that he says don’t represent his current views.
+And he notably declined to back the reelection bid of New York Gov. Kathy Hochul, one of the few major Democrats in the state to endorse him.

-He seemed unprepared for a question on whether he would extend mayoral control of the New York City public schools system rather than returning it to the state government – a technical issue specific to city education, but one with major reverberations for students and one of the few areas which previous mayors Mike Bloomberg, Bill de Blasio and Eric Adams agreed on.

 “What I don’t have in experience, I make up for in integrity,” Mamdani told Cuomo early on.
 “What you don’t have in integrity, you could never make up for in experience.”